w3c/webrtc-priority/README.md

 Read the [formatted version](https://w3c.github.io/webrtc-priority/) here!

-The specification is maintained using Bikeshed in index.bs
+The specification is maintained using Bikeshed in index.bs with its HTML rendition automatically updated on the `gh-pages` branch.